 We mean no disrespect, but if your vehicle is starting to look like a piece of junk, it’s probably time to send it to where it belongs—the junkyard.
 In other words, if duct tape is the only thing holding your vehicle together or it’s showing visible signs of rust, then it shouldn’t really be on the road.
 Rust can pose a significant safety risk for drivers as it may hurt the integrity of the vehicle, damage brake or gas lines, and eat away at the body of the car, resulting in dangerous fume leaks.
 As such, drivers who value safety should opt to junk their vehicle and get a new one.

-If you determine that it’s time to junk your car and replace it with a new one, you can find hundreds of quality vehicles at Elite Motor Cars of Miami.
+If you determine that it’s time to junk your car and replace it with a new one, you can find hundreds of quality vehicles at AE of Miami.
 Our extensive stock of competitively priced vehicles includes clean, rebuilt, and salvage commercial vehicles for sale.
 For more information regarding our latest inventory, contact us today.